-The whole instantiation of fire is a metaphorical network, consisting of the base metaphor5 and five metaphorical sub-images,6 all relating to it by associations of contiguity; this means that they are linked metonymically.7 The presence of metonymy is an intrinsic element in every metaphorical extension.
+The whole instantiation of fire is a metaphorical network, consisting of the base metaphor5 and five metaphorical sub-images6, all relating to it by associations of contiguity; this means that they are linked metonymically7.
+The coexistence of metaphor and metonymy in an extended metaphor can by no means be qualified as a "mixture".
+The presence of metonymy is an intrinsic element in every metaphorical extension.
 This instantiation is a linguistic manifestation of the conceptual metaphor LOVE IS FIRE.
 I would argue against the use of decontextualised phrases and sentences to illustrate either conceptual metaphors or their linguistic manifestations.
 I believe in a discourse-based approach to stylistic phenomena.